Hegemonia123/FlexGrid/README.md

 ## Configuration
 Edit `layouts` variable in the beginning of `~/.local/share/kwin/scripts/flexGrid/contents/code/main.js`.
 Kwin restart is required for the changes to take effect.
 Hit `Alt+f2` and type `kwin --replace`.

+**NOTE!
+YOU SHOULD BACKUP THE CHANGES YOU MAKE, BECAUSE THE NEXT UPDATE WILL DESTROY THEM!**

 ## Notes
 - Windows that are selected to be visible on all virtual desktops or multiple activities may behave unexpectedly, since they have their own grid layouts.
 - Hotkeys conflict with the default corner tiling.
 You may have to remove them to make FlexGrid work.